Kong/docs.konghq.com/app/konnect/dev-portal/applications/application-overview.md

 toc: true
 ---

-Multiple Services can be registered to a single Application.
-In the {{site.konnect_short_name}} Dev Portal, Services registered to an Application will be listed in the Application detail page, available through **My Apps** in the top-right corner dropdown menu beneath the Developer's login email.
+Multiple Services can be registered to a single application.
+In the {{site.konnect_short_name}} Dev Portal, Services registered to an application will be listed in the application detail page, available through **My Apps** in the top-right corner dropdown menu beneath the developer's login email.

-The purpose of registering Services to an Application is to consume those Services using the Application-level authentication.
+The purpose of registering Services to an application is to consume those Services using the application-level authentication.
 Grouping authentication enables direct access to multiple Services.
-The Application can have multiple credentials, or API keys.
-For more information about Application credentials, refer to [Generate Credentials for an Application](/konnect/dev-portal/applications/dev-gen-creds/).
+The application can have multiple credentials, or API keys.
+For more information about application credentials, refer to [Generate Credentials for an Application](/konnect/dev-portal/applications/dev-gen-creds/).

 In [cloud.konghq.com](https://cloud.konghq.com), admins can access a list of the installed authentication plugins via the **Runtime Manager**.
 See [Enable Application Registration for a Service](/konnect/dev-portal/applications/enable-app-reg/) for more information about authentication flows.